AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-50-Introduction.md

 This is one of the beautiful features of the framework.

-We are going to publish the pagination views so we are able to make them a bit more unique to our application.
+We are going to publish the pagination views, so we are able to make them a bit more unique to our application.

 A selection of available views and settings for publishing (if the relevant feature or package is enabled/installed) are listed below.

 From the Health package:

+- health-config,
+- health-migrations,
+- health-translations,
+- health-views,
-- health-config, health-migrations, health-translations, health-views, laravel-health-components
+- laravel-health-components

 Built into Laravel we have:
 - laravel-errors,